ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4270-breakout-board/at-command-manual.md

 at+send=lora:<m>:<n> // Sends data through the LoRa transceiver.
 ```

 - **Special Command**: The RAK811 UART port operates in two modes: **Configuration Mode** (default) and **Data Transmission Mode**.
 In Data Transmission Mode, ASCII payloads can be sent directly to the network server via UART without using the AT Command interface, such as `at+send=lora:X:YYY`.
-For more details, refer to the <a href="https://docs.rakwireless.com/product-categories/wisduo/rak811-breakout-board/at-command-manual/#interface-type-at-command" target="_blank">Interface Type AT Command</a> section of this document.
+For more details, refer to the [Interface Type AT Command](https://docs.rakwireless.com/product-categories/wisduo/rak811-breakout-board/at-command-manual/#interface-type-at-command) section of this document.

 :::tip NOTE
 To enable Data Transmission Mode, use the command: `at+set_config=device:uart_mode:<index>:<mode>`.
 To switch back to Configuration Mode (default AT Command mode), input `+++`.
 Note that the `+++` command does not include terminators such as `\r` or `\n`.